RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 Germany

 Craig, Gordon, The Germans.
-A somewhat dated, but clear, compact, concise introduction to German history, culture, and society by a great scholar.
-The chapter on Berlin remains a good introduction to the city’s past.
+Craig, a Scottish-American historian, was considered one of the foremost authorities on modern German history.
+This book, although somewhat dated, provides a clear, compact, concise introduction to German history, culture, and society.
+The chapter on Berlin still offers readers a quick but soldi overview of the city’s past.

 MacGregor, Neil, Germany.
 Memories of a Nation.
-A fresh look at the past and present of Germany based on a highly acclaimed exhibit MacGregor curated while he was the head of the British Museum.
+A unique look at Germany's past and how it informs the present based on a highly acclaimed exhibit MacGregor curated while he was the head of the British Museum.

 Reiter, Chris and Will Wilkes, Broken Republik.
 The Inside Story of Germany’s Descent into Crisis.
 Two long-time Germany correspondents, both of whom living in Germany for decades, examine how the country went from a model of prosperity, stability and liberal democracy to a land plagued by inefficiency, corruption scandals, and a rising tide of ugly right-wing populism.

 Sparding, Peter, No Better Friend?
 The United States and Germany Since 1945.
-A timely look at the origin, significance, challenges and future of the cultural, economic, and geostrategic relationships between these two key Western nations.
+A look at the origin, significance, challenges and future of the cultural, economic, and geostrategic relationships between these two key Western nations.
+Well-worth reading now, as the current American administration no longer treats Germany (along with all other European nations), as a friend and ally, but as a trade rival and obstacle to American-Russian cooperation.

 Watson, Peter, The Germans.
 Europe’s Third Renaissance, the Second Scientific Revolution, and the Twentieth Century.
 Watson reminds us of Germany’s great contributions to western civilization, many of which have been undeservedly obscured by the legacy of Nazi Germany.

 Weitz, Eric D. Weimar Germany.
 Promise and Tragedy.
 A close look at the politics, culture, and society of Germany’s first democratic state.
-A bit too focused on Berlin, but still worth reading.
+Like many historians, Weitz creates the false impression that Berlin represented German society as a whole in the 1920's and early 1930's, but his book is still worth reading, especially the chapters on the pioneering social reforms of this period in Germany.

 Wilson, Peter, A Military History of the German-Speaking Peoples since 1500.
 In this expansive work, Popular belief to the contrary, the Germans were never an especially warlike or militaristic people.
 Wilson presents a fresh look at German history which -- unlike many other traditional narrative accounts -- does not reduce the subject to Prussian history.